First patients dosed in charity funded clinical trial, to test the safety and effectiveness of tamoxifen for DMD

-This placebo control, 48-week clinical trial will look at how safe and effective Tamoxifen might be as a potential treatment for Duchenne Muscular Dystrophy.
+This placebo control, 48-week clinical trial will look at how safe and effective Tamoxifen might be as a potential treatment for DMD.

 We are pleased to share the news that the trial will be for both ambulant and non-ambulant patients with DMD.

 Professor Dirk Fischer, from University Children’s Hospital in Basel, Switzerland said: